mixeme/Columbo/README.md

 Both ways are reasonable.
 For example, the unified way helps to understand what and when has been changed in a certain place.
 The by date way helps to understand what has been changed at a certain time.
 So, sometimes it is needed to switch from one view to another.
 However, the history can be stored in the only one way.

 ## What does Columbo provide?
-Columbo aims to provide a cross-platform convenient graphical interface to investigate the syncronization history regardless of which a way has been used for the storage and which a way you currently prefer for an investigation.
+Columbo aims to provide a cross-platform convenient graphical interface to investigate the synchronization history regardless of which a way has been used for the storage and which a way you currently prefer for an investigation.

 ## Technology stack
 + Python 3.9+;